doug/depthjs/README.md

 Use Firebreath to build (see instructions below), or try to use the precompiled version (but then you must rename/copy chrome-extension/manifest.json.WIN32 to chrome-extension/manifest.json).

 #### January 2012:
 Moving to FireBreath NPAPI plugins for Chrome + Firefox.
-Mac/Safari verion remains as it is (under webkit-plugin-mac and safari-extension-mac).
+Mac/Safari version remains as it is (under webkit-plugin-mac and safari-extension-mac).
 Mac version of the new NPAPI plugin already exists for Chrome, tested and working.
 You should just be able to go on to chrome://extensions and add it to your browser.
 Now working on Linux and Windows support.

 #### September 2011: